MRSA germs (or bacteria) don't usually harm healthy people, including pregnant women, babies and children.

 - has a urinary catheter

 Whether screening is offered may vary, depending on the hospital's policy.
 Babies are not routinely screened for MRSA.
-However, if your baby is admitted to a neonatal unit, they will be screened for MRSA, and the whole family may be treated if the baby has MRSA.
+However, if your baby is admitted to a neonatal unit, they will be screened for MRSA, and the parents may be screened if the baby has MRSA.

 Treating MRSA colonisation